Ann Lesch is an emerita professor of political science at The American University in Cairo.

 She held Fulbright teaching fellowships in 1999 - 2000 (Cairo University, Faculty of Economics and Political Science) and Fall 2003 (Lebanese American University, Beirut) and enjoyed a residency at the Bellagio Study Center (Italy, March 1996).
 She had research grants from the U.S. Institute of Peace in 1990 - 1991 and 1996 - 1997 to complete manuscripts on Sudanese politics and in 2002 - 2004 to mount a conference and publication on the concept of the "right of return", co-organized by Professor Ian Lustick of University of Pennsylvania.
 In 2004, she received Villanova's Outstanding Faculty Research Award.

-Lesch serves on advisory committees for Human Rights Watch (Middle East program), Middle East Report (MERIP) and the Palestinian American Research Center, which she co-founded in 1998 and directed from 2001 until 2004.
+Lesch served on advisory committees for Human Rights Watch (Middle East program), Middle East Report (MERIP) and the Palestinian American Research Center, which she co-founded in 1998 and directed from 2001 to 2004.
 She was an officer of the Sudan Studies Association (including president, 1998 - 2000), an officer of the Middle East Studies Association of North America (including president in 1995), and editor of MESA's book review Bulletin (1998 - 2001).
+Lesch received MESA's award for service to the profession in November 2016.